AngleProtocol/angle-docs/governance/veANGLE/gauges.md

 ---
-description: How the gauge system works with Angle
+description: How the gauge voting system works with Angle
 ---

-# 🗳 Gauges
+# 🗳 Gauges voting

 ## 🔎 TL;DR